giuliamml/data-journal.github.io/pages/nginx-lua.md

 }
 ```

-This configuration, for instance, would listen in the port `80` and proxy `some.website.com` according to some custom logic in the Lua script.
-Going from plain Nginx to Scripting with Lua that's it.
-However there's a setup overhead and getting a development environment up and running is not strightforward.
-That's the objective of this blog post.
+This configuration, for instance, would listen in the port `80` and proxy `some.website.com` according to some custom logic in `main.lua`.
+The extra directive is the basic additional sintax you need to add to your existing Nginx server configuration.
+If your OpenResty is running locally, you can start adding your Lua logic and the JIT compiler will pick the changes without having to restart the server.

-Setting up a local dev env is trick as you need to have openresty and Lua Rocks, Lua's package manager.
-After a couple of tries I got a dev env working based on docker.
-That's what I'll show.
-In this blog post I'll give you everything you need to start deveoping and being productive with Nginx and Lua.
+The setup works fine until you realize you have to go through the same setup in someone else's machine.
+After spending more time than you'd like to admite trying to get OpenResty compilation flags right, containerization start to seem like something that would solve a lot of the development problems, instead of an extra setup for deployment.

-## 1 Dockerfile
+## 2 Dockerfile

-I've prepared an [open resty base image](https://hub.docker.com/r/fjsousa/nginx-openresty/) based on Alpine Linux.
-The image has around 17 MB and is based on this other [OpenResty Image](https://github.com/ficusio/openresty/blob/master/alpine/Dockerfile) but with LuaRocks and an up to date version of openresty.
+I've prepared an [OpenResty base image](https://hub.docker.com/r/fjsousa/nginx-openresty/) based on Alpine Linux.
+The image has around 17 MB and is based on this other [OpenResty Image](https://github.com/ficusio/openresty/blob/master/alpine/Dockerfile) but with LuaRocks, Lua's package manager, and an up to date version of OpenResty.
 This is the break down of the Dockerfile.
-You can find the complete web app here: https://github.com/fjsousa/openresty-smart-proxy.
+You can find the [complete web app here](https://github.com/fjsousa/openresty-smart-proxy).

 ### Install Lua dependencies